madsjulia/Mads.jl/examples/bigdt/source_termination.rst

 Goal
 ~~~~

-Future concentrations at monitoring well w2 (from 2016 till 2025) are less than MCL of 2500 ppb
+Keep modeled concentrations at monitoring well w2 below the example's site concentration performance goal of 8,000 ppb from 2016 through 2035.

 Scenarios:
 ~~~~~~~~~~